rkotze/rkotze.github.io/_posts/2018-01-16-high-order-components.md

 <!--more-->

-**How to use HOC:** The core structure of a HOC is a function that takes a **component** and returns a **new component**.
+**How to use HOC:** The core structure of a HOC is a **function** that takes a **component** and returns a **new component**.
 HOC are _pure functions_ with no side-effect because the component passed in, is wrapped in a new component.
-Typically **data is injected as a prop** and additional props are appended to the component
+Typically **data is injected as a prop** and additional props are appended to the component.

 This is a general compositional pattern and not part of React as such.

+## How do you decide

+I would recommend first building components in the normal React way.
+When the application is working as expected review your components to identify shared behaviours.
+Build the behaviour in a generic enough fashion to work for all existing components.
+This will help make it easier to identify HOC, even before completing new components but I would hold back and treat it as a refactoring step when deciding to build a new HOC.

-## Examples of High order components
+## Fetch data High order components

-First will show the repeated data fetching and how we can transform it into a HOC.
+First the working components which repeat the data fetching behaviour.
+After how we can transform it into a HOC.

 ```javascript
 class VideoBlog extends React.Component {